 Registration & Entry:

 - First: Punctuality is much appreciated.
 If you are running late, but will be here, please contact the host.
 This is especially important in sold out games.
-If we are full, and you do not contact us, your seat may be given up to any alternate players by the end of the 1st blind level.
+If we are full, and you do not inform the host, your seat may be given up to any alternate players by the end of the 1st blind level.

-- If there are no alternate players, your seat will still be available until 1st break without being blinded in.
-If by the end of the 1st break, you have Not informed the host of you being late, you will be considered a no-show.
-If you have communicated that you Will be here, chips will not be in play until you have arrived & paid your entry, but will suffer a penalty in your starting chip stack once an entire blind level is missed.
-If you have had someone pay in advance for you, then a seat will be drawn for you and your chips will be in play and blinded out accordingly.
-If you’re paid for and do not show up at all, there is no refund, as your chips were in play, cards were dealt to your seat, this all affects action.
+- If there are no alternate players, your seat will still be available until 2nd break without being blinded in.
+If by the end of the 2nd break, you have Not informed the host of you being late, you will be considered a no-show.
+If you have communicated that you Will be here, chips will not be in play until you have arrived & paid your entry.

 - Host(s) will Not pay early for you.

-- Playing here, you understand & agree to a specified portion of your buy-in being allocated to our Jackpot, Players of the Year & Royal Championship.
+- Playing here, you understand & agree to a specified portion of your buy-in being allocated to The Royal Championship.
 Which makes you eligible to receive payouts, respectively.

 - If you have started play but must leave: